Tuesday, January 31

-For many TOEFL students, the reading section is the most challenging section of the TOEFL iBT.
+For many TOEFL test-takers, the reading section is the most challenging section of the TOEFL iBT.
 Why?
 Because...

 The Essays are Long, Hard and Boring!

 That's right.
-Really boring.
-Unfortunately, that is the nature of the TOEFL game and university life.
-You don't always get to study what you want to study.
-And yes, the TOEFL essays are hard.
-Very hard.
-ETS (Educational Testing Services) designs them that way.
+Unfortunately, that is the nature of the TOEFL game.
+ETS (Educational Testing Service) designs TOEFL that way.
 Why?
-Because with TOEFL, ETS is recreating the university classroom experience.
+Because ETS is recreating the university classroom experience.
 Are essays in university texts easy?
 Nope.
-They are long, hard and boring.
-One more thing.
-The reading section essays on the official TOEFL test are much harder than the sample essays in standardized TOEFL texts.
+They are long, hard and often boring.
 How can you prepare for the reading section?
 Force yourself to read long, hard, boring English material.
 What about memorizing word lists?
 That's okay.
 But if you are not using those words in context every day, thereby reinforcing their meaning and usage, you will forget most of them.

 The Essays are Full of New Words!

 Lots of new words.
 They will drive you crazy - and stop you cold.
 And that is their purpose.
 For example, you're reading along and you suddenly find a word like xenodocheionology.
 Even now this word has stopped you, right?
 How about this word?
 Triskaidekaphobia.
 The clock is ticking.
 This is what happens during the reading section.
 New words will stop you as your hard drive (brain) scans to find the meaning (I know this word!
 I know this word!).
 If your brain can't find the meaning, you just stare at the word.
 Why?
 Because you want to know its meaning (If I look at it long enough, maybe I will figure it out!)
 The problem is as you are parked on a word, you are wasting time.
 If you waste time, you won't have time to answer all the questions.
 Result?
 A lower score.